-Critical Responses x 3 (+1 for extra credit)
+Critical Responses x 3

-Complete three Critical Responses based on readings from chapters 2-10 in the text book.
+Complete three Critical Responses based on readings from the textbook.
 A fourth will be available for extra credit.
-Each response must be in MLA format, with citations.
-The responses should be based on the ideas and concepts that have been discussed in class, applied to the readings of your choice of chapter's 2-10 from the textbook.
-In 500 words, update us on:
+Each response must be in MLA format, with citations, and 500 words.
+The responses should be based on the ideas and concepts that have been discussed in class, applied to the readings of your choice from the text book.